Guilleaume/Analog-OS-Switch/README.md

-# Analog-OS-Switch
+# Analog-OS-Design
 A modular signal architecture for guitar pickups (CRTS technology).

 Analog-OS (v1.2p) – Guitar Signal Architecture
-🎸 "We don't change the pickup.
+"We don't change the pickup.
 We change the world the pickup lives in."
 Analog-OS is a modular signal architecture for electric guitars.
 While traditional modifications often require physical intervention (such as converting vintage pickups to 4-conductor wire), Analog-OS optimizes the electrical environment—specifically the load and capacitance—surrounding the pickup.

 Core System Logic